-There has been a sizeable body of research carried out in the areas of MBSR & MBCT over the last 30 years which indicates that practicing mindfulness regularly helps the body/ mind respond rather than react to stress, leaving valuable resources for taking care of our general health and well-being.
+There has been a sizeable body of research carried out in the areas of MBSR & MBCT over the last 35 years which indicates that a regular mindfulness practice helps the body/ mind respond rather than react to stress, leaving valuable resources for taking care of our general health and well-being.

 Extensive research in MBSR and MBCT has shown that developing mindfulness has a significant positive effect on:

 - developing greater self awareness

 - increasing ability to manage stress